JacobThwaites/LOTR-Risk/README.md

 # Lord of the Rings Risk

-A web-based implementation of the board game 'Lord of the Rings Risk', built using TypeScript and React.js.
+A web-based implementation of the board game 'Lord of the Rings Risk', built using TypeScript, Node and React.js.

 <img src='./public/gameplay-example.png' alt='gameplay image' width='375' height='450'>